 All that being said, we recommend that you speak with your CPA and accounting professionals to get their take on which QuickBooks version you should use.
 While analyzing your business might point to a particular QuickBooks flavor, a lot of the decision comes down to preference.

 One significant difference between Desktop and Online varieties is how they calculate inventory asset value.
 QuickBooks Desktop uses Average Costing while QuickBooks online uses FIFO Costing.
+QBO also does NOT utilize item receipts. *That means that you can sync the PO to QBO and when you enter your Vendor bill the items are recognized as received in QBO at that time.

 Finally, do an internet search and look for the differences between QuickBooks Desktop and Online.
 Just be sure you are looking at recent articles because, as we stated earlier, the functions are constantly changing and being updated.
 Decide if the shortcomings in one version of QB are deal breakers for you.
 Here’s a great place to start: Radio Free QuickBooks

 At the end of the day, you want to pick the QuickBooks version and flavor that most closely fits your business model AND will grow with you.
-There is no right or wrong answer when it comes to iPoint unless you ask our trainer.
-He definitely has his preference!